lxc/incus/doc/events.md

 disconnected are not resent.

 When using the Go client, handlers registered through `AddHandler` are called concurrently and may therefore observe events out of order.
-Calling `SetOrdered` on the listener before adding any handler makes them run one event at a time and in order instead.
+Use `AddChannel` instead to receive the events on a channel, which delivers them one at a time and in the order they arrived, and is closed once the listener ends.
+Its size argument sets how far behind the reader may fall before the listener is dropped.

 ## Event structure